 For more information on the Port’s Environmental Management Plan, click here.

-- 4. How do you make sure Port operators and lease holders act in an environmentally friendly manner?
+- 4. How do you make sure Port operators and lease holders act in an environmentally acceptable manner?

 Leaseholders and operators at the Port hold lease and license agreements, which require them to comply with all relevant environmental and occupational health and safety legislation.
 The Port can take action if conditions are breached by leaseholders or operators.
-Environmental regulators, such as the Department of Environment and Conservation, may also take action.
+Environmental regulators, such as the Department of Water and Environmental Regulation (DWER), may also take action.

 - 5. Why do ships release water at anchor or at berth?

-When ships anchor at King George Sound, they conduct an ‘anchor wash’, which is when a ship releases water.
-A ship does this to clean its anchor and to cool machinery involved in the ship’s anchorage system.
+When ships anchor at King George Sound, they conduct an ‘anchor wash’ to cool machinery involved in the ships anchorage system.
 During the loading of the ship, ballast water is also discharged.
 When ships are in ballast, cooling water from its generator can often be seen discharging.

 - 6. How does the Port stop marine pests from being introduced via ballast water?

-- Be audited upon arrival to Albany Port.
+- May be audited upon arrival to Albany Port

 - 7. Can ships discharge waste water into the harbour?

 No. Commercial vessels are prohibited from discharging waste water into the harbour.
-According to the MARPOL convention ships must discharge waste at sea in order to prevent pollution.
+According to the MARPOL convention ships can discharge water at sea that meets stringent requirements in order to prevent pollution.